habibcilmd-cardiologist/dr-cil/content/en/services/cardiac-catheterization/index.md

       answer: "Yes, it is performed under local anesthesia and you are awake throughout the procedure."
 ---

 Cardiac catheterization is a diagnostic and therapeutic procedure performed by placing a catheter into heart chambers and vessels.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in cardiac catheterization procedures.

 ## What is Cardiac Catheterization?